Kitchen Ready Betty

 salad in bowl

 1. Step 4: Just before serving, add remaining lime juice and mix.
-Then sprinkle remaining cheese on top and serve.
+Then sprinkle remaining cheese and tajin seasoning (if using) on top.

 📖Substitutions